THE REPTILES OF AUSTRALIA - PYTHONS

 A snake which known to definitely be a het is often called a 100% het to differentiate it from a 66% het.

-Hatchling albino Northwestern Carpet Python (Morelia spilota variegata)
+Hatchling albino Northern Carpet Python (Morelia spilota variegata)

 LINKS OF INTEREST